gabrielbazan/lycheepy/README.md

 Remember that chains are also published trough the _WPS_ interface, so they need to have identical metadata than a process.

-You do not specify explicitly which are the inputs and outputs of a chian.
+You do not specify explicitly which are the inputs and outputs of a chain.
 Instead, you specify the "steps" of the chain, where a "step" is an edge of the directed acyclic graph.
 This edge goes from the "before" process to the "after" process.

-Given the chain steps, _LycheePy_ can build the graph and know which are the inputs, and which the outputs:
+Given the chain steps, _LycheePy_ can build the graph and know which the inputs are, and which the outputs:
  * The chain inputs are the inputs of all the processes (nodes) with indegree 0.
  * The chain outputs are the outputs of all the processes (nodes) with outdegree 0.

-_LycheePy_ will automaticly try to map the outputs of the "before" process with the inputs of the "after" process, using their identifiers.
+_LycheePy_ will automatically try to map the outputs of the "before" process with the inputs of the "after" process, using their identifiers.
 It is case sensitive.
 If they do not match by identifier, you can specify an explicit mapping, like this:
 ```json
 {
   "before": "ProcessA",